miloserdev/openbmc/poky/documentation/overview-manual/concepts.rst

 .. note::

-   There are layers in the Yocto Project Source Repositories that cannot be found in the OpenEmbedded Layer Index.
-Such layers are either deprecated or experimental in nature.
+   Layers exist in the Yocto Project Source Repositories that cannot be found in the OpenEmbedded Layer Index.
+These layers are either deprecated or experimental in nature.

 BitBake uses the ``conf/bblayers.conf`` file, which is part of the user